Next Steps

 • A single PDF with:

-• A Letter of Intent: A letter of application outlining why you wish to pursue studies in the Production & Design area, and which particular disciplines are of most interest to you.
-Indicating previous relevant experience is required.
-This is an in-person interview, if you need other arrangements, please contact James McKernan.
+• A Letter of Intent: This should be a letter outlining why you wish to pursue studies in the Production & Design area and which disciplines are of most interest to you.
+Your letter should indicate previous relevant experience.

 • A resume.
 This is not limited to theatre experience.